JasonGoemaat/google-font-picker/doc/Creating.md

 the h1 tag to render the titale we gave it.
 I fixed the first test to expect the title field to be google-font-picker as well and got 2 failures as expected.
 Then I changed the title to be that and got green lights.

+I created the second commit and created this repository on github: [git@github.com:JasonGoemaat/google-font-picker.git](git@github.com:JasonGoemaat/google-font-picker.git)

+I added the MIT `LICENSE` file and am about to commit and push...